You Don't Know Jack (2011 video game): Gameplay

 You Don't Know Jack is played out as a fictional trivia game show for one to four players (except for the Microsoft Windows and Nintendo DS versions which is for one or two players), with the goal to win the most virtual money at the end of the game.
 Each game uses a pre-defined set of ten questions from over seventy episodes, titled by the name of the show's fictional sponsor.
 Most questions are multiple choice, providing one correct and three incorrect answers, along with a 20-second timer that starts once the question has been completely presented.
 All players play at the same time, entering their choice of answer before the timer runs out.
 If a player is correct, they get a base dollar amount plus a bonus defined by how quickly they answered, while if they miss the question, they lose a similar amount of money.
 Failing to answer does not affect a player's score.

 Each player in multiplayer games is also given a single opportunity to "screw" another player, forcing them to answer the question in a much shorter time period.
-If the selected player answers incorrectly or fails to answer the question, they lose money which is gained by the player using the screw.
-However, if the selected player answers correctly, they gain additional money taken from the player using the screw.
+If the screwed player answers incorrectly or fails to answer within the time limit, the player who screwed that player gets money from them.
+However, if the screwed player answers correctly, that player also steals money from the player who screwed them.